Call today and speak to Anna Watson, specialist brain injury solicitor. Find out if you can claim compensation.

 Blackwater Law solicitors will provide you with the specialist legal advice and support you need to make a successful brain injury claim

-Blackwater Law are recognised by the Legal 500, an independent law firm ranking organization, as a leading firm of solicitors dealing with brain injury compensation claims arising out of medical negligence and serious accidents.
+Blackwater Law are recognised by the Legal 500, an independent law firm ranking organisation, as a leading firm of solicitors dealing with brain injury compensation claims arising out of medical negligence and serious accidents.
 The team of lawyers has a national reputation meaning they advise and represent clients across England and Wales.

 Blackwater Law deals with the most serious of head injury claims and brain injury claims.
 These include cases where injuries are caused by a serious accident at work, car accident, motorcycle accident, surgical error, cerebral palsy, birth injury, to name just a few.
 Often the cases our solicitors deal with involve claim amounts valued in excess of £1million.

 In dealing with such valuable and complex cases, Blackwater Law of course provides specialist legal advice and guidance, but this is just the start.
-Your brain injury lawyer at Blackwater Law, if appropriate, will also provide guidance on and access to private medical care and support to assist you or your loved one in rehabilitation and recovery.
+Your brain injury solicitor at Blackwater Law, if appropriate, will also provide guidance on and access to private medical care and support to assist you or your loved one in rehabilitation and recovery.
 This will form part of your brain injury compensation claim.

-If when you call Blackwater Law we advise you that you may indeed be able to make a claim for compensation and you decide you would like Blackwater Law to guide and represent you in making a claim, this will be on a no win, no fee basis.
+If when you call Blackwater Law we advise you that you may indeed be able to make a claim for brain injury compensation and you decide you would like Blackwater Law to guide and represent you in making a claim, this will be on a no win, no fee basis.
 You can ask your lawyer about this when you call, but ultimately this takes away any financial risk.
-It means that in the event your claim for brain injuries is unsuccessful, you will not pay us anything towards any legal fees.
+It means that in the event your claim for brain injury compensation is unsuccessful, you will not pay us anything towards any legal fees.
 There will be nothing for you to pay.
 If your compensation case is successful, our legal fees will be a percentage of your compensation.
 This will be discussed with you at the very beginning and you will keep the vast majority of any compensation you are awarded.

 You will deal with a single specialist solicitor when you instruct Blackwater Law.
 However, if your case is particularly complex or litigious, it may be that several senior solicitors work together on your case.
 In more complex cases your solicitor will also instruct a barrister to provide expert legal counsel and to make arguments to a judge in court (should your case proceed to this point, most cases are settled by the defendant before actually going to court).

 Your solicitor will undertake a thorough investigation of your case so as to form grounds for the legal arguments to be made.
-This will involve identifying witnesses (if appropriate) and will almost certainly involve obtaining expert opinion on your injuries from leading medical specialists.
-This will provide important evidence in support of your claim for brain injuries.
+This will involve identifying witnesses (if appropriate) and will almost certainly involve obtaining expert opinion on your brain injuries from leading medical specialists.
+This will provide important evidence in support of your claim for brain injury compensation.
 The circumstances of the event that led to the injury, and the severity, will determine which specialists are instructed by your solicitor.